-We have all watched in sadness after floods and bushfires people who lamented their greatest loss as those very photographs and personal mementoes lost to the elements.
+We have all watched in sadness after floods and bush fires people who lamented their greatest loss as those very photographs and personal mementos lost to the elements.
 We have also regretted, in hindsight, not spending more time with our elderly relatives and friends to learn first hand of their lives and experiences.
 We decided the best way to protect our heritage and memories lay in cyberspace.

 Enjoy your visit - corrections and additions most welcome.
 If you think we are wrong on details or records please tell us and why.
 We do not have all the names of those featured in the photographs and would be most appreciative of any assistance in identifying people for posterity.

 This is Our Story - the story of the Stones who came from Devon, England as free settlers in the mid 1860s.
 They were migrant workers who would contribute to the new Crown Colony of Queensland by working on the rail line between Dalby and Toowoomba.
 In time they would inter-marry into matrilineal lines rich with convict ancestry dating from the First Fleet in 1788.
 We are Australian.

 Looking for the Shane L. Stone archive?
 Click here.